CSRG-Group/dcs-notes.github.io/_CS141/part2.md

 ### CBN vs CBV

+*call by name vs call by value*

+> In a language which uses call-by-name evaluation, such as Haskell, expressions are only evaluated when it becomes clear that their value is needed.
+In call-by-value, function arguments are always evaluated before the function is called.

 | Call-by-value                                                | Call-by-name                                                 |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | Reduce function arguments to normal forms before calling the function | Only reduce expressions when their value is needed           |